pmetzger/K1TechManual/README.md

 # The Creality K1 and K1 Max Community Technical Manual Project

-This repository will ultimately contain community written technical documentation for the Creality K1 and K1 Max 3D printers.
+This repository will ultimately contain community written technical documentation for Creality's K1 and K1 Max 3D printers.

 The goal is to have as complete a set of manuals covering everything,